This post contains affiliate links. We may earn a small commission at no extra cost to you.

 Naval surgeon Takaki Kanehiro (1849–1920) observed in the 1870s and 1880s that beriberi — a thiamine deficiency disease causing nerve damage and heart failure — was devastating the navy's crews.
 The army dismissed the problem as infectious.
 Takaki recognised it as dietary.
 The standard naval diet was polished white rice, which, unlike unpolished rice, contains no thiamine.

 By the postwar era, the JMSDF had inherited the tradition and expanded it.
 Each ship's cook developed the recipe to the specific preferences of that crew — the type of meat, the vegetable balance, the spice profile.
 Captains began taking pride in their ship's version.
-When Kure city formalised this into a certification programme, it captured something that was already happening naturally in the JMSDF culture: curry as institutional identity.
+When Kure city formalised this into a certification programme in 2015, it captured something that was already happening naturally in the JMSDF culture: curry as institutional identity.

 FAQ